Barossa Light & Gawler Football Association

 The Barossa Light & Gawler Football Association, more commonly referred to as the BL&GFA, is an Australian rules football competition based in the Barossa Valley, Gawler Region and Light Region of South Australia, Australia.
 Just 42 kilometres north of the state capital of Adelaide, the BL&GFA is an affiliated member of the South Australian National Football League.
-In 2024, the Willaston Donnybrooks secured their twenty-fifth premiership overall and their third in the BLGFA.
+In 2026, the South Gawler Lions secured their fortieth premiership overall and their sixth in the BLGFA.
 The current president of the League is Mick Brien and the major sponsor of the league is the Grant Burge Winery.